 2. Establish Clear Governance Structures

-Ever experienced a family dinner turned board meeting?
-Riegg emphasizes the importance of separating family dynamics from business decisions.
+Ever experienced a family dinner turn into a board meeting?
+Christopher Riegg, an experienced investment banker from Milwaukee, emphasizes separating family emotions from business decisions.
 Creating a family constitution, advisory board, or independent board of directors can provide objective oversight.

 Example: A third-generation family enterprise might benefit from having an external advisor mediate leadership decisions and succession timelines.